Autobiography of a Face: Plot summary

 When Lucy returns to school after missing much of fifth grade, boys start bullying her and making fun of her appearance.
 Later in high school, things get worse and she asks a counselor for help; the only thing he offers is to allow her to eat lunch at his office.
 During this time, she preferred the pain of chemotherapy to the pain of being bullied.

 As Lucy's hair grows back, so does her confidence.
 She starts building new friendships, she still carries the weight of feeling that no one would ever love her in a romantic way.
 At the age of 16, she has her first reconstructive surgery and while not happy with the results, she hopes that the next surgery will truly bring her happiness.
 Though she has many surgeries, she is never truly being happy about her looks.
 In high school, even though no one said anything about her looks, she became her own judge and reminder of what she was lacking.
 Riding and reading helped her through her negative emotions.

-She attended Sarah Lawrence College, and felt acceptance for the first time because of how different everyone was.
+She attended Sarah Lawrence College, and describes feeling acceptance for the first time because of the campus’ diverse atmosphere.
 She makes true friends for the first time during college.

 As she encounters adulthood, being fulfilled with her career and having experienced some romantic relationships, Lucy starts to accept her image as it is and stops waiting for the physical beauty that will make her happy.
 She claims to have finally become "acquainted" with her face and feels whole after a long journey of not feeling good about herself.